Tomioka Silk Mill: History

-Brunat in turn hired Edmond Auguste Bastan to create a blueprint for the design of the silk mill, which was completed the end of December 1870.
+Brunat in turn hired Edmond Auguste Bastan to create a blueprint for the design of the silk mill, which was completed at the end of December 1870.
 Bastan was able to complete the design such a short period as he had previously designed the Yokosuka ironworks and was familiar with made of timber-framed brick buildings.
 Brunat returned to France on to purchase equipment and hire engineers.
 In the interim, Odaka Atsutada was placed in charge of the Japanese side and started procuring materials, and in March 1871, construction started.
 Brick was not yet in common use, so a brick kiln had to be constructed in what is now Kanra, Gunma where clay of the appropriate quality had been found.

 The Tomioka Silk Mill started operations on November 4, 1872.
 However, due to the shortage of female workers, about 210 female workers initially operated with half of the total reeling machine.
 The Westerners on site was seen drinking red wine; after that, unfounded rumors spread that they lived off of blood drained from the Japanese workers, which scared off many potential workers.
 Odaka was then forced to hire his own daughter to help dispel these rumors.
 As of January of the following year, there were 404 workers, mainly daughters of former samurai.
-The number of workers in April 1872 had increased to 556.
+The number of workers in April 1873 had increased to 556.
 The life of the workers has been recorded in the diary of one, Wada Ei.